Second Müller cabinet: Young Plan

 The 1929 Young Plan, a program for settling Germany's World War I reparations, established a schedule for paying 112 billion gold marks over a period of 59 years.
-Even though it lowered the previous total payments by 20 percent, nationalist parties such as the DNVP and Nazis opposed it, including with a referendum that proposed a "Law Against the Enslavement of the German People".
+Even though it lowered the previous total payments by 20%, nationalist parties such as the DNVP and Nazis opposed it, including with a referendum that proposed a "Law Against the Enslavement of the German People".
 Enough signatures were obtained to place the initiative on the ballot, but the vote failed due to low turnout.
 All parties of the coalition, with varying degrees of reservations, endorsed the Young Plan.

 Partly parallel to the Young Plan, the German-Polish Liquidation Agreement was negotiated and adopted.
 It regulated the mutual waiver of financial claims by the two states and created legal security for the German minority in Poland.
-It was one of the few concrete steps towards normalizing the relationship between the Germany and Poland.
+It was one of the few concrete steps towards normalising the relationship between Germany and Poland.